champignoom/luax/README.md

 The syntax sugar fuses TeX and Lua in a similar way that [JSX](https://reactjs.org/docs/introducing-jsx.html) fuses HTML and Javascript.
 The Lua syntax is enhanced with one more synax: `\{text area}`, roughly meaning `context.delayed("text area")`.
-Inside the text area, there are three special syntaxes:
+Syntax inside the text area includes:
+- `\% comments`
 - `\(lua code)`
 - `\command(params1)[params2]{text3}(params4)...`, equivalent to `\(command(params1, {params2}, \{text3}, params4, ...))` or `tostring(command)` depending on its type
 - `{..}`, creating a lua and TeX scope